Home » Blog » Europe » Spain » How To Find An Apartment In Barcelona (Ultimate Guide)

 What Sort Of Accommodation Are You Looking for?

-Living in your own or a shared apartment just like a local will certainly get you a better sense of the Barcelona way of life while also giving you ultimate flexibility!
+Living in your own or a shared apartment just like a local will certainly give you a better sense of the Barcelona way of life while also giving you ultimate flexibility!
 You could go grab some fresh ingredients from one of the many markets and try out some Mediterranean recipes whenever you want to, cycle around the city, or step right outside onto the lively streets of the old Fishermen’s neighbourhood which you call your new home.
-You definitely don’t get that in a hotel or hostel and that's why I would always opt for either of those two options below when I stay in a city for more than just a few days of visiting.

 A Shared Flat